 In summary, installing rain heads are a simple, inexpensive and effective method to screen your rainwater before it even enters your pipework system.
 The enormous benefit they bring makes them a valuable addition to have with any rainwater tank purchase.

 Team Poly supply high-quality rain heads made to fit rainwater harvesting pipework.
-There are many different kinds available, so if your are interested in this for your rainwater harvesting system, contact us today.
+There are many different kinds available, so if you are interested in one for your rainwater harvesting system, contact us today.